Regular Season Rules

 Only one team scores in a frame.
-One point is given for each ball that is closer to the pallino than the closet ball of the opposing team.
-Games are played to 13 points or whoever has the most points after 1 hour.
-In the case of a tie after 1 hour, there will be one more supplemental frame to decide the winner.
+One point is given for each ball that is closer to the pallino than the closest ball of the opposing team.
+Games are played to 13 points or whoever has the most points after 50 minutes.
+In the case of a tie after 50 minutes, there will be one more supplemental frame to decide the winner.

 MOVEMENT OF BALLS OR PALLINO

 Players should never touch or move any ball or pallino until the frame has ended.
 If a player moves a ball prior to the end of a frame (thinking play is over) and the balls cannot be accurately relocated to their positions, all remaining non-thrown balls of the non-offending team are counted as points.
 If the playing team commits the offense, all non-thrown balls of that team are voided and the frame is over.